Chapter 13:

 “Now come out,” the guttural voice said.
 “Try anything, and you’ll be cleaning up her blood across three zip codes.”

 All Kasumi could do was wait as the blue twinkle grew closer and closer.
-She tried struggling to free herself, but the slightest shake was met with a squeeze and pull ten times what she could muster.
-As the twinkle moved closer, it shifted from a faint shimmer to a steady glow, and finally to twinkling eyes upon a humanoid figure.
+She tried struggling to free herself, but the slightest shake was met with a yank worse than she could bear.
+As the twinkle moved closer, it shifted from a faint shimmer to a steady glow, and finally to twinkling eyes in a person’s silhouette.
 That was all the detail Kasumi could see.
-It was impossible to focus on, like trying to spot a fish in murky water.
-Its outline was fuzzy, preventing Kasumi from noticing any distinguishing features save the bright blue eyes.
+It was impossible to focus on, like trying to spot a fish in murky water, where distinguishing features are hidden.

-“That’s close enough,” called the guttural voice, making the human figure stop in their tracks.
+“That’s close enough,” called the guttural voice, making the silhouette stop in its tracks.
 “Throw your bow down into the canopy.”

 The rain-shrouded figure shifted, and a stringless bow nearly two meters long plopped into the canopy’s cover.
-One of the shadowy vines that lay severed on the ground slithered like a snake toward the bow, inspecting it before turning toward the twinkling blue figure.
+A shadowy vine slithers down like a serpent toward the bow, inspecting it before turning toward the twinkling blue figure.

 “What other weapons do you carry?”